catalystneuro/ecogVIS/README.md

 $ python ecog_vis.py '/path_to/file.nwb'   <--- you can include the file path directly, as a string
 ```

-You can also import ecog_vis and run it from a python instance:
+You can also import ecog_vis and run it from a python instance.
+If the file does not exist (or if you provide an empty string ''), you'll be prompted to choose a file from a dialog.
 ```python
 from ecog_vis import main
 import os